- 1. Tea

 Researchers explored the sleep patterns of people exercising at three different times:

 People who exercised at 7am had a much deeper sleep cycle, slept much longer and experienced up to 75 per cent more time in the ‘deep sleep’ stage at night.

-It’s simply because it dramatically changes your core body temperature and it can take five to six hours for it to come down again.
+Exercise before bed dramatically changes your core body temperature and it can take five to six hours for it to come down again.

 We have to keep it cool for shut-eye!

-17. Try yoga
+17. Try Yoga

 Yoga is a healthy sleep aid for everyone no matter your age.

-Light massively influences our internal clock and the knock on effect is our sleep.
+Light massively influences our internal clock and the knock on effect is our slumber.
 Sometimes it makes it difficult for people to fall asleep, but actually the right type of light can help us drift off.